brianlck/brianlck.github.io/src/papers/flexmdm.md

 We further show that FlexMDM retains the any-order sampling guarantees of masked diffusion as established in prior [work](https://arxiv.org/abs/2502.06768) by Jaeyeon Kim and Kulin Shah.

-In wonderful co-author Jaeyeon Kim, we demonstrate that the method scales to 8B parameters and achieves notable performance improvements over previous masked diffusion models.
+With wonderful co-author Jaeyeon Kim, we demonstrate that the method scales to 8B parameters and achieves notable performance improvements over previous masked diffusion models.

 Also see concurrent work [EditFlow](https://arxiv.org/abs/2506.09018).